top of page

 Neighbourhood 4

-Fans looking for more sports in the area may want to consider the Guelph Nighthawks of the CEBL, who also play in the Sleeman Centre during the summer months.
-Heading to the University of Guelph may also be of interest where the Gryphons play football at Alumni Stadium, hockey at Gryphon Centre Arena and basketball at the Guelph Gryphons Athletic Centre.
+The Sleeman Centre is located in Downtown Guelph.
+There are a number of spots for pre and post game food and drink in the area.
+Some choices include 1881 Steakhouse, McCabes, NV Kitchen, Royal Electric, La Cucina, Baker Street Station and The Wooly Pub.
+Fans looking for more sports in the area may want to consider heading to the University of Guelph where the Gryphons play football at Alumni Stadium, hockey at Gryphon Centre Arena and basketball at the Guelph Gryphons Athletic Centre.
+During the summer, the Guelph Royals compete in the IBL.
 Non sporting options may include seeing something at the River Run Centre, on the opposite side of Woolwich Street, or taking a tour at the Sleeman Brewery in Guelph.

 For fans wishing to stay in Downtown Guelph, the Royal Inn and Suites and Western Hotel, may be of interest.